nikitadugar/test/README.md

 [<img align="right" title="Share on LinkedIn" src="https://docs.cloudposse.com/images/ionicons/social-linkedin-outline-2.0.1-16x16-999999.svg" />][share_linkedin]
 [<img align="right" title="Share on Twitter" src="https://docs.cloudposse.com/images/ionicons/social-twitter-outline-2.0.1-16x16-999999.svg" />][share_twitter]

 This module is a best-practices definition for run a piece of infrastructure such as database, clusters and storage.
 This module is basically combination of [Terraform open source](https://www.terraform.io/) and include automate tests and examples.
-This module helps to maintain your infrastructure with minimalistic code and instead to maintain the whole infrastructure code yourself, you can lleverage this module and improve infrastructure in better way.
+This module helps to create and improve your infrastructure with minimalistic code instead to maintain the whole infrastructure code yourself.

 We have [*fifty plus terraform modules*][terraform_modules].
 A few of them are comepleted and are available for open source usage while a few others are in progress.